 As authorities of the eclectic school of medicine, they begin their discussion of saw palmetto with “Saw palmetto appears, from clinical reports, to be a nutritive tonic.”
 Indeed, at that time, saw palmetto was used as a tonic to treat a variety of maladies of the male and female reproductive organs and various irritations of the mucous membranes, including coughs due to different medical disorders.

 The American Urological Association (AUA) has published guidelines on the diagnosis and treatment of BPH.
 This common term is not always used to denote changes in the prostate but is mostly employed to describe a cluster of bothersome LUTS that increase in frequency and severity as men age.

 Associated mortality and even severe complications such as complete urinary retention are uncommon.
-Since some of the symptoms associated with BPH may also be due to urinary tract infections, bladder stones, bladder cancer, prostate cancer, and other severe medical conditions that cannot be rationally treated by saw palmetto, men should have a thorough diagnostic evaluation by a physician before and during any use of saw palmetto to be certain that BPH and not a different disease is the source of the symptoms.
+Since some of the symptoms associated with BPH may also be due to urinary tract infections, bladder stones, and other severe medical conditions that cannot be rationally treated by saw palmetto, men should have a thorough diagnostic evaluation by a physician before and during any use of saw palmetto to be certain that BPH and not a different disease is the source of the symptoms.

 The AUA treatment guidelines include the patient answering questions concerning the severity and frequency of the main symptoms, which gives the AUA Symptom Index identical to the seven questions of the International Prostate Symptom Score (IPSS) questionnaire).